 John Gunther, Fiber Artist, creates abstract to representational works with hand-dyed New Zealand wool and Scandinavian warp surface design weaving or with hand-painted, hand-woven aluminum.

-To create these pieces I first hand prime two equal sized sheets of aluminum (.010″ thick) with a heavy metal primer that can be applied to create underlying texture and create a durable base to apply the color and texture paints making up the visual surface of the finished work.
-The two sheets are painted all by hand in a similar but not exact image.
+To create my woven pieces I first hand prime two equal-sized sheets of aluminum with a heavy metal primer.
+This helps create underlying texture and durability for the color to stick.
+The two sheets are painted in a similar but not exact image.
 This allows the weaving process to create a unique and one of a kind result.
-I then fabricate various styles of framing from flat to curved, glue mounting the woven aluminum fabric to these frames and securing the edges with matching hand painted aluminum tape.
-From the landscapes and vistas of Lake Michigan to the Mountains of Wyoming and the Appalachians these experiences combined with the skills and intuitions given to me through my wood worker/engineer father, have provided me with a life path of pleasure and accomplishment.
+I then fabricate various styles of framing from flat to curved.
+I glue-mount the woven aluminum fabric to these frames and securing the edges with matching hand-painted aluminum tape.
+I get my ideas essentially from nature’s window from all the places I have lived and visited.